KVISDAOWNER/udemy-react/notes.md

 # Pass data from child -> parent
+## Inside Parent
+	function executeThisFunction(enteredData){
+		do stuff with enteredData;
+	}
+give
+ onSomethingChangedBlaBla = {executeThisFunction}
+through component probs from parent to child

+## Inside Child
+in child access it like this
+	probs.onSomethingChangedBlaBla(dat)

+this executes executeThisFunction

 # State Updates but with some of Last State's Values
 If the new state update depends of some of the previous state values then do this: